Back to Intro to Storybook

 loading: false,

 Decorators are a way to provide arbitrary wrappers to stories.
-In this case we’re using a decorator key on the default export to add styling around the rendered component.
+In this case, we're using Svelte's CSF's decorators property to add styling around the rendered component.
 They can also be used to add other context to components.

 By importing TaskStories, we were able to compose the arguments (args for short) in our stories with minimal effort.
 That way, the data and actions (mocked callbacks) expected by both components are preserved.